OnkarKane/Unity-Assignment/README.md

 ✅ Idle and Run animations for character movement.
 ✅ Countdown timer to complete the level before time expires.
 ✅ Win and Game Over conditions based on finishing time or reaching the target.
-✅ Smooth camera with collision prevention to avoid clipping through walls.

 ---